RakhithJK/dbeaver-cloudbeaver-wiki/DBeaver-TE-Configuration.md

 AD Group: Managers | AD group identitiers (coma separated).
 Users from these groups will be granted with Manager role

 Note: users will be created in CloudBeaver automatically on first login.
+User ID will the same as user email in Azure AD.

 #### Google GSuite